 Mizuna also offers a variety of desserts as well, and many of them are gluten-free.
-They also have at least one vegan dessert option, Alison’s vegan carrot cake – make sure to go check out their full menu here!
+They also have at least one vegan dessert option – make sure to go check out their full menu here!

 For more information about Mizuna, including what to get and what to expect, check out our review of Mizuna here.

-If you read our review of Cascadia Public House, you already know Cascadia is one of our favorite places to go with a mixed group (aka vegetarians and meat-eaters).
+If you follow me on Instagram, you already know Cascadia is one of our favorite places to go with a mixed group (aka vegetarians and meat-eaters).
 Like Mizuna, Cascadia offers plenty of options for the meat eaters out there while also offering a dedicated plant-based menu for vegetarians.
 Add in an excellent drink menu, plenty of seating and attentive servers, and you’ve got a hit!